Omonoia Square

 Omonoia Square (Πλατεία Ομονοίας, Plateía Omonoías, [plaˈtia omoˈnias], "Concord Square", often simply referred to as Omónoia [oˈmonia]) is a central square in Athens.
 Forming the centre of Omonoia.
 It marks the northern corner of the downtown area defined by the city plans of the 19th century, and is one of the city's principal traffic hubs.
 It is served by Omonoia metro station.

 Omonoia Square is one of the oldest squares in the city of Athens and an important shopping centre.
 It is located at the center of the city at the intersection of six main streets: Panepistimiou, Stadiou, Athinas, Peiraios, Agiou Konstantinou Street and 3rd Septemvriou Street.

 Name

 Omonia Square was constructed in 1846, with its original name being "Plateia Anaktoron" (Palace Square).
 The area in which the square was going to be built was intended to be used for the construction of the palace (anaktora) by architects Stamatios Kleanthis and Eduard Schaubert.
 Later, the square was renamed to "Othonos Square" in honor of King Otto, the first king of Greece.
-After Otto was dethroned, the squares named was changed to "Omonoia Square" in 1862, as it was here that the leaders of the opposing political factions gave the oath of peace (omonia) to stop hostilities.
+After Otto was dethroned, the square was renamed to "Omonoia Square" in 1862, as it was here that the leaders of the opposing political factions gave the oath of peace (omonia) to stop hostilities.